Ne-kketsu/ClassicPong/README.md

 # ClassicPong
 Prototype of the famous Pong game using Unity.
-Might be buggy.

 - Known bugs:
 -> If the ball speed is too high, it passes threw the players.